-The MSW Curriculum has been carefully developed based upon our mission, goals, and objectives.
+The MSW Curriculum is designed to fulfill our mission, goals, and objectives.
 We give particular attention to the requirements of our accrediting body (CSWE), the perceived needs of graduate students, the requirements for licensure in Minnesota, and the requirements of our institution.
-Students will be required to proceed through the curriculum asit is sequenced below.
+Students are required to proceed through the curriculum as it is sequenced below.

 The Traditional (TR) Program is based upon a full-time graduate credit load and does not have a part-time option.
 Students in the TR MSW program are required to complete 59 credits spread over two calendar years (6 semesters).
 The TR program includes 39 credit hours of classes and two field education placements, totaling 20 credit hours, in a supervised Field Education practicum placement.
 Students also need to take one 3-credit graduate level elective.
-The practicum runs each year from January through July.
-Some courses may be taught in a hybrid format so that students have less face-to-face contact time on campus.
+The practicum runs each year from January through early to mid-July.
+All courses are offered in a hybrid (partially in-person and partially online instruction) format.